 Bicep injuries can cause you pain, but they don’t require an immediate visit to your doctor.

-As with strains in other joints, you can use anti-inflammatory medications such as ibuprofen or naproxen to reduce swelling.
-Also, apply these three at-home treatments:
+As with strains in other joints, you can use anti-inflammatory medications such as ibuprofen or naproxen to reduce pain and swelling.
+Also, apply these two at-home treatments:

 - Rest: Take a break from the activity that’s causing pain or soreness.